Cai-Lab-at-University-of-Michigan/nGauge/tutorials/render_volumetric_blender/README.md

 ## Precreated Model
 I have uploaded a blender file `volume_render.blend` which has this turorial precreated inside of it.
-You will still need to change the file path in the OSL script to a slice-separated image (see below) before it works.
+You will still need to change the file path in the OSL script to a slice-separated image (see below) before it will work, however.

 ## Running this code
 1. Download the nTracer example image from our lab website (https://www.cai-lab.org/ntracer-tutorial).